 - MWT cells have a more attractive design

-A cell is a hybrid PV cell that combines ultra-thin amorphous silicon and high-quality monocrystalline silicon into a layered construction that is developed using Panasonic’s proprietary technology.
-The layers with i-type amorphous silicon are in the HIT cell.
+A cell is a hybrid photovoltaics pv cell that combines ultra-thin amorphous silicon and high-quality monocrystalline silicon into a layered construction that is developed using Panasonic’s proprietary technology.
+With a hybrid, they place the layers with i-type amorphous silicon in the HIT cell.